 What is ABET accreditation, and why is it important?

-UIC’s undergraduate programs in bioengineering and bioinformatics are accredited by ABET, whose name began as an acronym for Accreditation Board for Engineering and Technology.
+UIC’s undergraduate program in bioengineering is accredited by ABET, whose name began as an acronym for Accreditation Board for Engineering and Technology.

 ABET accreditation provides assurance that a college or university program meets the quality standards of the profession for which that program prepares graduates.